Desolate Oath

 "My brother—"

 A wet pop beneath my fingers as her neck breaks, and she collapses into my arms.
-I audibly sigh and a pleasurable shudder ripples through me.
+I audibly sigh and pleasure ripples through me.

-Mercy can feel cruel at times, but Arka was a wounded animal that had put the caravan in danger with her rash behavior.
-I kick the pile of loose stones off Kanon's corpse; his smell hits me like a wall of memories.
-His body is riddled with holes from goblin arrows, arms outstretched from having gripped the gate's wheel as he died.
+I hum softly to myself as I kick the loose stones off Kanon's corpse; his smell hits me like a wall of memories.
+His body still carries the goblin arrows that struck him.
+His arms are outstretched from having gripped the gate's wheel as he died.
 I tuck Arka next to him, united once again.

 I feel a great levity as I return the stones to the grave.

 I finally see her.
 She's gotten out of her gear and is sitting on her bedroll, eating, drinking, staring.
-Danis is fussing nearby, making rope—splicing fibers into cordage.
+Danis is sitting calmly, splicing fibers into cordage.
+He glances up, then carefully sets the rope aside and walks over to Bex, resting a hand on her shoulder.

-She finally sees me coming and falls still.
-Danis sees me too and carefully lays down the fibers, walking over to her.
-They share a brief word before turning their attention back to me.
+She falls still, watching me.
 I stop below them, looking up.
 "Bex, there must have been some sort of misunderstanding.
 May I come up and speak with you?"

 The look of disgust on her face sends a chill down my spine.

-My ears perk up, and my voice becomes firm; I don't want to be spoken over.
+My voice becomes firm, cutting through her words.
 "I have answers, but it's complicated.
 Very complicated.
 If you're willing to listen, then come to my camp when you're ready, and I will explain everything."
 I lower my voice, giving a slight nod.
 "Please."

 "No!"
 Danis steps forward.
-"She's not giving you any more of her time!"
+"She's not going to your camp!
+We're not going to be tricked by you!"
 His voice is steady and certain.
 "You've seen the truth, Bex, you cannot trust this man!
-There's nothing more that need be said."
+There's nothing more that needs to be said."

 Bex bristles at Danis's declaration, but answers patiently.
 "I understand you're trying to protect me, Danis, but it's not your decision to make."
-She turns back to me, like she's juggling obstinate toddlers.
+She turns back to me, exasperated.
 "I'm not in the headspace to entertain your invitation.
-Just—" Her chin curls in frustration, as she searches my face.
+Just-" Her chin curls in frustration, as she searches my face.
 "Just leave me alone, Vash."

-She turns and sits with her back to both of us with another fervent thud of her tail.
-The drum beat of finality.
+She turns and sits with her back to both of us.
+With another fervent thud of her tail, her word is final.

 Danis watches her with a mild dread on his face before glancing down at me.
 I see his hand flex, but he says nothing more.

-I finally turn and head back to camp.
-What's done is done, I am at her mercy now.
+I head back to camp.
+What's done is done.
+I am at her mercy now.

 Astarion sits next to me, as if his presence is enough to coddle me in my embarrassed state.
 "Look at it this way.
 The only thing you really did was scare the goblins too well.
 Gods, I wish I had been there to see it."
 He sneers at Shadowheart.
 "If only someone hadn't gotten their boot stuck in the mud."